 When I was in grade school, I was bullied.
 Not because of something I did or said, but simply because I was different.
-My Dad was a Marine and our constant moving made me fresh prey at my new schools. it was tough and hard to take on most days, but my Mom was always my champion through all the pain.
+My Dad was a Marine and our constant moving made me fresh prey. it was tough and hard to take on most days, but my Mom was always my champion through all the pain.
 She reminded me that one day the very thing I would be bullied and beat up for would assist in making my life and those around me richer than money could ever buy.
 I was one of the lucky ones.

 Screenwriters Larry McMurtry and Diana Ossana, shift the cinematic landscape between Joe’s cross-country journey and scenes at home in Oregon alongside Jadin providing a twist that literally had my jaw dropped to my crack.

-With a plethora of producers including Jake Gyllenhaal and Drew Brees and based on a true story, Good Joe Bell left my heart tattered and eyeswelling up into a unsuspecting ugly cry as I realized the true value of this father walking across the country was to spread word just how valuable and cherished a human being Jadin really was.
+With a plethora of producers including Jake Gyllenhaal and Drew Brees and based on a true story, Joe Bell left my heart tattered and eyes welling up into a unsuspecting ugly cry as I realized the true value of this father walking across the country was to spread word just how valuable and cherished a human being Jadin really was.
 Produced by Roadside Attractions, Joe Bell his theaters on July 23rd.